Visvanthan/gaitNDD/README.md

 emdmodified.m
 This code performs Empirical Mode Decomposition (EMD) and extracts the Intrinsic Mode Functions (IMFs) from the raw signal. iii) Select Significant IMF Using PSD
-To identify significant IMFs, compute the Power Spectral Density (PSD) using periodogram function.
+To identify significant IMFs, compute the Power Spectral Density (PSD) using the periodogram function.
-PSD Selects the IMF(s) that show relevant energy characteristics in the gait frequency range. iv) Run the Shannon.m file in MATLAB:
+PSD selects the IMF(s) that show relevant energy characteristics in the gait frequency range. iv) Next Run the shannon.m file in MATLAB:
-This extracts 12 entropy-based features for each subject, along their class labels:
+This extracts 12 entropy-based features for each subject, along with their class labels:
 HD: Huntington’s Disease
 PD: Parkinson’s Disease
 ALS: Amyotrophic Lateral Sclerosis
 And  Healthy Control
-v) Apply Multiclass SVM (One-vs-One)
-Use the fitcecoc function in MATLAB to apply multiclass SVM:
+v) Apply Multiclass SVM (One-vs-One) on feature extracted Use the fitcecoc function in MATLAB to apply multiclass SVM:
-Using Classification Learner App in matltab
+Using Classification Learner App in matlab
-1. Open Classification Learner from the Apps tab in MATLAB.
-2. Load the extracted features .csv .
-3. Select Multiclass SVM (One-vs-One) under model options.
-4. Choose a kernel: 'linear', 'rbf', 'sigmoid', or 'polynomial'.
+i.
+Open Classification Learner from the Apps tab in MATLAB. ii.
+Load the extracted features .csv . iii.
+Select Multiclass SVM (One-vs-One) under model options. iv.
+Choose a kernel: 'linear', 'rbf', 'sigmoid', or 'polynomial'.
-5. Start training the classifier.
-6. Use the test data to evaluate the trained model.
-7. View the confusion matrix, accuracy, and other performance metrics 7.Requirements
+v.
+Start training the classifier. vi.
+Use the test data to evaluate the trained model. vii.
+View the confusion matrix, accuracy, and other performance metrics

+7.Requirements
 System requirements: Windows 10 operating system, Intel (R) core TM i5-7200U CPU @2.50GHz, RAM :16GB Software requirements :Matlab 2022a
+8, Not applicable
+9,Not applicable
-8, 9, 10 Not applicable
+10 Not applicable
 11. Hardware requirements
  Intel (R) core TM i5-7200U CPU @2.50GHz, RAM :16GB, Graphics card: Intel ® HD Graphics 620 (128MB)
 Sofware requirements